openclarity/vmclarity/plugins/sdk/python/README.md

 All scanner plugins are run as containers and used via REST server interface.
 Developers should ship their scanners as container images that run the REST server.

-Configuration for the REST server (and container via env vars) are given in [config.py](plugin/scanner/config.py).
+Configuration for the REST server can be found in [config.py](plugin/server/config.py).

-Use `plugin.server` module to create and run the REST server.
-Default logger is configured on start to write to standard output.
-You can use default logger in your code.

 ## TODO